Skip to main content

 Early Bird Registration

-or equivalence in rands at prevailing bank rate
+or equivalent in Rand at prevailing bank rate

 Closes: Monday, 31 March 2026